korlibs-archive/docs-old.korge.org/korge/targets/jvm/index.md

 }
 ```

-## Gradle Tasks

-### Executing
+## Executing

-For running:
+For running, use the gradle task:

 ```bash
 ./gradlew runJvm
 ```

-### Testing
+## Testing

-For executing tests on the JVM only:
+For executing tests on the JVM only, use the gradle task:

 ```bash
 ./gradlew jvmTest
 ```

-### Packaging
+## Packaging

-For creating a FatJAR:
+For creating a FatJAR, use the gradle task:

 ```bash
 ./gradlew packageJvmFatJar
 ```

-For creating a FatJAR using proguard for thinner sizes:
+For creating a FatJAR using proguard for thinner sizes, use the gradle task:

 ```bash
 ./gradlew packageJvmFatJarProguard